google/ksp/docs/incremental.md

 When sourceB is removed:
 * Nothing needs to be reprocessed.

-## How file dirtyness is determined
+## How file dirtiness is determined
 A dirty file is either directly *changed* by users or indirectly *affected* by other dirty files.
-KSP propagates dirtyness in two steps:
+KSP propagates dirtiness in two steps:
 * Propagation by *resolution tracing*:
   Resolving a type reference (implicitly or explicitly) is the only way to navigate from one file to another.
 When a type reference is resolved by a processor, a *changed* or *affected* file that